dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

 ## 5 Reid   F         95    92   100    95.7 A
 ```

-If we want to update some column information we will also use the `mutate` command, but we need some mechanism to selct the rows to change, while keeping all the other row values the same.
+If we want to update some column information we will also use the `mutate` command, but we need some mechanism to select the rows to change, while keeping all the other row values the same.
 The functions `if_else()` and `case_when()` are ideal for this task.

 The `if_else` syntax is `if_else( logical.expression, TrueValue, FalseValue )`.
 We can use this to update a score in our gradebook.